Are you Ready for Holiday Shoppers?

 We Can Help

-If you haven’t planned your holiday line yet, there are a couple of ways to still get product in time.
-You can ask us to fill travel or full-size bottles and jars with one of our winter or holiday appropriate products, like our Chocolate Body Butter Scrub, Peppermint Lotion, Lavender Shortbread Cookie Scrub, and AHA Mint Walnut Body Polish. .
+If you haven’t planned your holiday line yet, there are a couple of ways to still get your products in time.
+You can ask us to fill travel or full-size bottles and jars with one of our winter or holiday appropriate products, like our Chocolate Body Butter Scrub, Peppermint Lotion, Lavender Shortbread Cookie Scrub, and AHA Mint Walnut Body Polish.

 You can also ask us to scent one of our existing bases, like our Shea Butter Creme or our Indulgent Face and Body Balm, or you can buy them, along with your desired Essential Oil or Essential Oil Blend and package them yourself.
 We’ll brainstorm unique scent profiles with you and can even help with packaging ideas and resources.